Quantum theory of molecular orientations: Outline of the remaining manuscript

 The rest of the paper is devoted to technical derivations, but an attempt is made to make said derivations relatable.
 In addition to providing nearly 50 example demonstrations of the various general ideas with specific molecules, we demonstrate our monodromy result using a simple toy model --- the hydrogen molecule confined to rotate in two dimensions --- in Sec.~\ref{sec:toy-model}.

 In Sec.~\ref{sec:asymmetric}, we review what is known about the position and momentum state space of an asymmetric molecule and calculate the holonomy of its position states.
 In Sec.~\ref{sec:symmetric}, we formulate the momentum state space of symmetric molecules, proving the induced representation theorem stated above.
 In Sec.~\ref{sec:position}, we formulate position states of symmetric molecules and the Fourier transform that converts between position and momentum.
 In Sec.~\ref{sec:holonomy-position}, we calculate the holonomy of molecular position states, showing that it depends only on topological features of the position configuration space.
+In Sec.~\ref{sec:fiber-codes}, we quantify the strength of the fiber as a quantum error-correcting code.
 In Sec.~\ref{sec:expt}, we discuss how to realize the monodromy of homonuclear molecules via various interferometric approaches.